 The Protocol Division seeks to advance the foreign policy goals of Sri Lanka by creating an environment for successful diplomacy.
 Our team extends the first hand that welcomes Presidents, Prime Ministers, ruling monarchs, and other dignitaries to Sri Lanka.
 By serving on the front lines of diplomatic engagement, we promote cross-cultural exchange and greater understanding between people and governments around the world respecting the Vienna Convention on Diplomatic Relations.

 Working with style, elegance, and deep attention to detail, the division plans, executes and supports a wide range of ceremonial and official functions hosted by H.E. the President, Hon.
 Prime Minister, Hon.
-Minister of Foreign Relations, Secretary of Foreign Relations, and other high-ranking Sri Lankan Dignitaries.
+Foreign Minister, Foreign Secretary and other high-ranking Sri Lankan Dignitaries.

 The essence of the international protocol is the practice of employing proper etiquette, official formalities, and dignified ceremonies in the welcoming and hosting of foreign leaders.
 The Protocol Division plays a key role in maintaining this timeless tradition.
 Protocol Officers plan each event meticulously, considering every detail from the invitations and seating, to menus, decor and official entertainment, all while adhering to cultural considerations and ensuring that the honored guests feel welcome and comfortable.
 These events include but are not limited to official and state Luncheons, ministerial and major international summits, receptions, credentialing and swearing-in ceremonies.